 First of all, if you hire the right people, you want to compensate them above average.
 These are the people that will add the most value to your company so you want to retain them and pay them fairly.
 This is an example that shows how different best practices work together to provide more value than they would alone, in this case, selective hiring, contingent compensation, and employment security.

-Paying people above the norm also has a number of potential disadvantages.
+Paying people above the norm also has some potential disadvantages.
 For instance, it discourages bad employees to leave.
-However, if you’re consistently hiring world-class performers, an above average compensation is a must.
+However, if you’re consistently hiring world-class performers, an above-average compensation is a must.

 Secondly, you want to couple individual rewards with the different types of contributions that employees make.
 These are performance-related rewards.